10 Difficult Conversations Exercises for Groups

 #9.
 The Conflict Resolution Roadmap

 This exercise can serve as a go-to framework for navigating disagreements constructively.
+It helps teams develop practical strategies for resolving conflicts and improving collaboration.

 Time: You decide